Super-Protocol/docs/docs/cli/Guides/collaboration.md

 Replace `<ORDER_ID>` with the order ID.

-Provide Alice with the order ID and the `Data` suborder ID.
+Provide Bob with the order ID and the `Data` suborder ID.

 ### Bob: 9.
 Complete the data suborder